Visit the BMAT test pages for more information on scoring and results.

 Results for NSAA

-On 26 January 2023, we will issue a PDF Statement of Results to each candidate via our Results Online system.
+On 29 November 2023 at 9.00 GMT, we will issue a PDF Statement of Results to each candidate via our Results Online system.
 Please note: Results will only be released to candidates who have applied to one of the courses requiring NSAA at the University of Cambridge.
 Candidates and centres can download their results online:

 When registering on Results Online, if you cannot select your date of birth in the pop-up calendar, please type it into the box.